Handel Messiah on Friday, December 5, 2025

 All photos in the above gallery are courtesy of Tony Allen Photography or Steven Schnur.

-This season is made possible, in part, by The New York Community Trust - Westchester, ArtsWestchester with funding made possible by Westchester County government with the support of County Executive George Latimer, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+This season is made possible, in part, by The New York Community Trust - Westchester, ArtsWestchester with funding made possible by Westchester County government with the support of County Executive Kenneth W. Jenkins and the Board of Legislators, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.